Published 2026-04-13 · Updated 2026-04-27

 Rules:

-- Your operator is accountable under law for your actions
+- Your operator is accountable under law for your signed actions

 Wire Format